• Skip to primary navigation

 Instructions

-• Preheat oven to 350 degrees Fahrenheit.
+• Preheat oven to 350℉.
 Line a 9x5 loaf pan with parchment paper (or grease the bottom and sides) and set aside.

 • Wrap shredded zucchini in a paper towel and squeeze gently to remove excess liquid.
+Add to a bowl along with milk, eggs, and melted butter.
+Stir to combine.
 Set aside.

 • In a large bowl, add your dry ingredients: flour, baking powder, baking soda, garlic powder, and salt.
 Whisk to combine.

-• In a separate bowl, add your wet ingredients: zucchini, buttermilk, egg, and melted butter.
-Stir to combine.
-Make a well in the center of the dry ingredients and add the wet ingredients.
+• Make a well in the center of the dry ingredients and add the wet ingredients.
 Stir until just combined.
 Add cheese and chives and stir until incorporated.

 • Pour batter into prepared loaf pan.
-Bake for about 50-60 minutes, or until browned across the top and a toothpick inserted into the center comes out with crumbs, not wet batter.
+Bake for about 50-60 minutes, or until browned across the top and center pops back when gently pressed.
+Bread is done when it reaches 200-205℉ in the center.

 Equipment Recommendations